-Theology strives to understand and interpret the Christian faith and to bring it to life in language and symbols.
+Theology strives to understand and interpret the Christian faith, bringing it to life through logic, language, and symbols.

 It is an academic discipline always in dialogue with other disciplines and the human experience, because Lasallian Catholic Christianity holds that faith and reason, properly understood, work in harmony toward a greater understanding of God.

 Theology at Saint Mary's

 As an institution grounded in the Lasallian Catholic heritage, Saint Mary’s is focused on instilling in students a world vision rooted in the Lasallian Catholic intellectual tradition.
 The Theology Department at Saint Mary's assists in this process of discovery by helping students understand and appreciate this heritage and the Lasallian Catholic faith, empowering them to ethical lives of service.